DoubleDoorDevelopment/D3Log/README.md

 A Forge based logging mod.

-Huge thanks to [Prism](https://github.com/prism) for making there plugin open source.
+Huge thanks to [Prism](https://github.com/prism) for making their plugin open source.
-Our inner workings and database structure are largely based on there work.
+Our inner workings and database structure are largely based on their work.

 BE WARNED